Ndegwadavid/Compressor/README.md

 # Compressor Image Algorithm
-This project is a web application that leverages Python for the backend, managed by James Njeru, and JavaScript with React.js for the frontend, spearheaded by David Njoroge.
+This project is a web application that leverages Python for the backend, managed by [James Njeru](https://github.com/Mu-Gee) and JavaScript with React.js for the frontend, spearheaded by [David Njoroge](https://github.com/Ndegwadavid)

 The collaboration between these technologies results in a powerful and responsive user interface, offering seamless interaction with the application.